The UK's best pubs with rooms

 The Swan, Ascott-under-Wychwood, Oxfordshire

-This 16th-century half-timbered inn, at the heart of pretty Ascott-under-Wychwood, has been revamped by hotel gurus Sam and Georgie Pearman (the couple are also behind the spruced-up Talbot in Malton).
-It bears all their hip-yet-homely hallmarks, including playful, eclectic furnishings and art, sink-into beds and spot-on seasonal food.
-You’ll also find the usual attention to detail, from swan-shaped room keys crafted at the local forge to homemade cookies in bedrooms.
+This 16th-century half-timbered inn, at the heart of pretty Ascott-under-Wychwood, is now part of the Lionhearth Group (a Cotswold pub group that also includes The Chequers in Churchill and The Black Horse in Salford).
+It features hip-yet-homely hallmarks, including playful, eclectic furnishings and art, sink-into beds and spot-on seasonal food.
+There's attention to detail, from swan-shaped room keys crafted at the local forge to homemade cookies in bedrooms.
 British to the core, it appeals to locals, young and old, and city foodies seeking a rural weekend escape.
+Three new bedrooms were recently added and the pub now offers 11 spacious bedrooms, including a family room.

 The Pheasant Inn, Hungerford, Berkshire